Jammeh Foundation for Peace: News

-In September 2011, Saudi Arabian Princess Ameera bint Aidan bin Nayef Al-Taweel visited the Gambia and toured the Foundation.
-The Foundation donated $500,000 for the construction of a health diagnostic center.
-During her tour, Princess Ameera pledged a $100,000 donation to the Foundation.
+In September 2011, Saudi Arabian princess Ameera bint Aidan bin Nayef Al-Taweel visited the Gambia and toured the foundation.
+The foundation donated $500,000 for the construction of a health diagnostic center.
+During her tour, Al-Taweel pledged $100,000 to the Foundation.

 After Jammeh was removed from power, Reuters released a report on 24 February 2017 in which it stated that funds from the Jammeh Foundation for Peace went to Jammeh himself, not to the foundation's projects.